next-page-tester/next-page-tester/README.md

 - Cleanup DOM after each test
 - Isolate some React modules to preserve their identity between "server" and "client" execution

-However, you may choose to skip the auto cleanup by setting the NEXT_PAGE_TESTER_SKIP_AUTO_INIT_TEST_HELPERS env variable to 'true'.
+However, you may choose to skip the auto cleanup & helpers initialisation by setting the NEXT_PAGE_TESTER_SKIP_AUTO_INIT_TEST_HELPERS env variable to 'true'.
 You can do this with cross-env like so:

 ```js
 cross-env NEXT_PAGE_TESTER_SKIP_AUTO_INIT_TEST_HELPERS=true jest